-Since prostitution of children is a community issue with so many layers to address (a root problem being extreme poverty) One Lamb is working alongside communities, starting with Majengo slums in Nairobi.
+Since sexual exploitation of children is a community issue with so many layers to address (a root problem being extreme poverty), One Lamb is working alongside communities in Nairobi.
 A step by step process:

 - Build relationships within the community through schools, churches, residents, and government bodies

-- Work with the community to come up with community led initiatives to address and combat prostitution of children
+- Work with the community to come up with community led initiatives to address and combat sexual exploitation of children

 - Set up Care Centers where victims of child sexual exploitation can find healing - physically, emotionally, spiritually, mentally and socially